Chapter 7-Vietnam Vietcong

 While the Financial Review might argue in this 1 July 2021 editorial that supplying wheat to a starving China saved millions of Chinese lives, one must also ask how many Australian, New Zealand and USA lives were lost after Australia's wheat fed the bellies of the North Vietnamese Vietcong guerrilla's before they marched into the jungle's of North Vietnam to kill and maim as many Australian, New Zealand and USA soldiers as they could.

 I reported to the government that Australian wheat shipped on humanitarian grounds to the People's Republic of China was being redirected to another communist country under the cloak of humanitarian aid.
-This raises serious questions about the legitimacy of shipping food to a country under the guise of humanitarian aid while that country is killing and maiming the soldiers of the country who are supplying this humanitarian aid.
+This raises serious questions about the legitimacy of shipping food to a country under the guise of humanitarian assistance while that country is killing and maiming the soldiers of the country who are supplying this humanitarian aid.

 In December 1967, Trade Minister Sir John McEwen became Australia's 18th Prime Minister.
 Other Australian Prime Ministers, namely John Howard, have more recently misled and deceived Australian citizens concerning the Iraq War.
 This misleading and deceiving of Australian citizens has hurt many Australians.
 The government's refusal to acknowledge what happened in China while delivering Australian wheat is a matter of public interest and should be addressed.
 I hope my website, absentjustice.com, will achieve this.